 Emergency Grant-in-Aid Funds assist graduate students who experience a financial emergency or unanticipated expenses, causing financial hardship.
 This program is designed to assist in situations where the emergency may impede academic progress, and for those who cannot reasonably resolve their financial difficulty through fellowships, loans, or personal resources.

 Emergency Grant-in-Aid awards are grants that reimburse actual expenses.
 These awards are not a loan and do not need to be repaid.
 Emergency Grant-in-Aid awards are taxable income.

-Check your most recent Financial Aid Award Letter to see if you are eligible.
+Check your most recent Financial Aid Notification to see if you are eligible.
 Students must be enrolled to receive funds through the Opportunity Fund.
 Students on Leave of Absence are able to apply for funding for expenses related to returning to being an enrolled student, which also includes citizenship/DACA/Visa fees.
-These will not be covered for students who have had 3 or more consecutive quarters of Leave of Absence.
+These will not be covered for students who have had 3 or more consecutive quarters of a Leave of Absence.

 The Opportunity Fund is a limited resource and funding is not guaranteed.
 Before completing any purchases, please be sure to apply to the Opportunity Fund and wait for your approval email.

 We are only able to reimburse up to the quarter prior to the current quarter (e.g.: Summer Quarter reimbursements processed in Autumn Quarter).

 The only expense prior to your enrollment as a student that we can reimburse students for are laptops purchased on or after August 1.
 No other eligible expenses made prior to the first day of classes will be approved.
 No exceptions.